Fossilidades, REVELAR, Forest Design, fragment, Evgenia Emets and Te.Ra Landscape Architecture, 2026

 Eternal Forest Grove, Picote, Marco Piano, Eternal Forest, 2025

 In 2017, I experienced deep ecological grief in the aftermath of destructive fires in Portugal.
-The questions I held were: What collective wound was I feeling in our relationship with the forest?
-How did we create landscapes that are mostly productive, often highly extractive, where we leave almost no space for natural forest to thrive?
+The questions I had were: What collective wound was I feeling in our relationship with the forest?
+How did people create landscapes that are mostly productive, often highly extractive?
+And where are the spaces for natural forests to thrive?

 I did not want to focus only on devastation.
 I wanted to understand how, through art and connecting with communities, we can create and protect forests.

-I traced back the memory of our ancestors who held the forests sacred.
 Sacred forests and groves exist in almost all cultures.
-Some survived, some were hidden, and many suffered with the spread of Christianity and later with colonisation and industrialisation.
-Yet they remain in people’s consciousness and can be traced through cultural research, such as sacred groves of India, Ethiopian sacred forests around churches, ancestral forest groves in Eastern Europe and many more.
+Some survived, some were hidden, and many suffered with the spread of Christianity and later with colonization and industrialization.
+Yet many (such as sacred groves and forests in India, Ethiopian, and Eastern Europe) remain in people’s consciousness and therefore can be traced through cultural research.

 Eternal Forest Grove, Picote, Marco Piano, Eternal Forest, 2025